26 new COVID-19 cases in Nagaland, tally rises to 774 | Headlines

 26 new COVID-19 cases in Nagaland, tally rises to 774

-Nagaland has reported 26 fresh COVID-19 cases, taking the tally in the northeastern state to 774, Health and Family Welfare Minister S Penny Phom said on Sunday.
-Dimapur district has the highest number of 18 fresh cases, followed by Phek four, Tuensang three and Kohima one, he said.
+Nagaland has reported 26 fresh COVID-19 cases, taking the tally in the northeastern state to 774, Health and Family Welfare Minister S Pangnyu Phom said on Sunday.
+Dimapur district has the highest number of 18 fresh cases, followed by Phek four, Tuensang three, and Kohima one, he said.

 - READ MORE ON: